ctools/ctools/README.md

 Macintosh OS X Installation
 ============================
-ctools is known to work on various flavors of OS X.  To cope with different system versions and architectures, there are two Mac specific configure options:
+ctools is known to work on various flavors of Mac OS.
+To cope with different system versions and architectures, there are two Mac specific configure options:

      $ ./configure --enable-universalsdk[=PATH]

 creates a universal build of ctools.
-The optional argument specifies which OSX SDK should be used to perform the build.
+The optional argument specifies which MacOS SDK should be used to perform the build.
 This defaults to "/Developer/SDKs/MacOSX.10.4u.sdk".
 Specify "/" when building on a 10.5 system or higher, especially when building 64-bit code.